Building Teaser Headlines that Work

 It’s important to note that, ultimately, the fundamentals of the business drive the level of engagement from investors.
 No matter how great the headline is, some buyers just won’t be interested in companies that don’t align with their investment strategy.

-Below are three elements which impact quality of teaser headlines.
+Below are three elements that impact the quality of teaser headlines.

 Keywords